binghamtondatascienceandanalytics/oldwebsite/README.md

 * You want to make your changes to a branch and then merge it with the master when it is ready to go live
 * If you are making a minor change you can "commit to a new branch and start a pull request"
 * If you are making a major change, it is better to create a new branch first and make commits to that branch
-* When you are finished then you start a pull request
+* When you are finished with your commits you can then start a pull request, and maybe show it to others
 * When you are satisfied with what you have, you can then merge the pull request into the master branch
+* If the merge breaks the website, you can easily "revert" it back to the old version while you work on the problem